17 Smoking Hot Ways to do Marketing Without Budget in 2023

-Try to find what it is that none of your competitors is doing.
+Try to find what it is that none of your competitors are doing.
 We call this USP, your unique selling proposition, your differentiation factor.
 Every business or freelancer in a competitive environment needs a differentiation factor.
 The only scenario you don’t need that in is in cases where the business has significant market power (monopoly).

 Now, shooting marketing videos involves both planning and production matters.

-- Decide on the frequency of new video releases so that you can maintain your consistency in releasing them afterwards.
+- Decide on the frequency of new video releases so that you can maintain your consistency

-- Map out the content you’ll be covering over the first 10 weeks.
+- Map out the content you’ll be covering

 - You’ll need the best camera you can get your hands on and a tripod.
 To keep the zero marketing budget going, borrow them from those fancy friends of yours!
-We all have them!
+We all have them.

-- Depending on the camera, if there is no microphone jack on your camera, you’ll need to record sound in a different device.
+- Depending on the camera, if there is no microphone jack on your camera, you’ll need to record sound on a different device.
 You’ll be able to join the two files (audio + visual) on your video editing software.